 Yet, to my surprise, the challenge turned out to be an easy one.
 By God's graces and favor, with just FIVE minutes online, I found the actual recipe for the cake here Tommy Bahama's Pina Colada Cake along with other yummy recipes they have published Tommy Bahama's Recipes and was already special ordering the key ingredients on my sixth minute into the challenge.

 BTW, their food is really good!
 This is not a plug for Tommy Bahama's restaurant but, they do have some pretty good food there.
 If you ever run into one of their locations, go ahead and give them a chance. :) I know of one on Maui in Lahaina and one in Palm Springs near Indian Wells.

-Anyway, so, I find their exact recipe *which is very simple* and THEN, on top of that they tell you in the recipe what brand of cake mix and the exact website and item # to order the white chocolate mousse mix.
+Anyway, so, I find their exact recipe *which is very simple* and THEN, on top of that they tell you in the recipe what brand of cake mix and the exact website and item # to order the white chocolate mousse mix for the whipped cream filling.
 I ordered two cans around $5.00 each.
 One single can of mix could probably make three cakes.
 Below are my exact notes about the steps I went through.

 I am telling you, THIS CAKE IS REALLY GOOOOOD!
 It passed the test of mom-authenticity and even BETTER everyone I make this cake for says it's beyond amazing.
 You can make it yourself.
 It's A perfect light and fluffy bliss cake and would go very well with a margarita or mai tai I am sure. :)